 Risk Likelihood Impact Mitigating actions The recommended policy is contrary to the government guidance 1.
-Members have been given extracts of the relevant sections of the updated guidance and will have regard to it 3.
+Members have been given copies of the updated guidance and will have regard to it 3.
 There is a risk of judicial review and adverse costs orders on appeals Members give sound reasons for any provisions of the statement of government guidance and Licensing Policy which they propose should be otherwise that in accordance with government guidance.
 The council does not review its licensing policy prior to the next scheduled review 1.
 The licensing and environmental health committee have previously approved draft Licensing Act policies in a timely manner 3.
-The council would suffer reputational damage it its policy was seen not to be consistent with the legislation and may be the subject of adverse costs awards on Members recommend a revised policy for consultation as soon possible and in the meantime recommend a statement to be published on the Councils website outlining the changes appeal.
+The council would suffer reputational damage it its policy was seen not to be consistent with the legislation and may be the subject of adverse costs awards on Members recommend a revised policy for publication appeal.